carlos-algms/composer-and-node-ci/README.md

-# composer-and-node-ci Docker image
+# Docker composer-and-node-ci image

 A docker image to be used on continuous integration projects.

 The idea is to include everything you need to run unit tests and build frontend projects.

-Also, it is possible to run pure PHP or with frameworks like Laravel or CodeIgniter, Composer for dependency manager.
+Also, it is possible to run pure PHP scripts, Composer for dependency manager.

 To deploy and transfer files, [Deployer](https://deployer.org), SSH, and RSync are available.